1Computer1/slot-machine/README.md

 ##### `format(lines[, includeDiagonals = true])`
 `lines` An array of arrays containing Symbols, or calculated lines.
 `includeDiagonals` Whether or not to include diagonals.
+Only works with calculated lines.
 Returns a formatted slot machine game.